MicrosoftDocs/VBA-Docs/api/Access.Form.Filter(property).md

 # Form.Filter property (Access)

-You can use the **Filter** property to specify a subset of records to be displayed when a filter is applied to a form, report, query, or table.
+Use the **Filter** property to specify a subset of records to be displayed when a filter is applied to a form, report, query, or table.
 Read/write **String**.

 ## Syntax